 Green Resources is East Africa’s largest forest development and wood processing company.
 The company manages approximately 38,000 ha of plantation forest in Mozambique, Tanzania and Uganda.
 It operates industrial facilities including two sawmills, three pole treatment plants and a briquetting plant.
-Green Resources was established in 1995 and is a private Norwegian company with both private as well as institutional investors.
+Green Resources was established in 1995 and is owned by New Forests‘ Africa Forestry Impact Platform (‘AFIP’).

 Green Resources is East Africa’s largest forest development and wood processing company.
 The company manages 38,000 ha of plantation forest in Mozambique, Tanzania and Uganda.
 It operates East Africa’s largest sawmill in Tanzania, a sawmill in Uganda and electricity pole plants in Mozambique, Tanzania and Uganda.
 In Tanzania the company manages a briquetting plant.